Judge says Anton Lazzaro must remain in jail, citing threats to FBI, prosecutors

 "Although it is not entirely clear why Lazzaro was saying that Provinzino would 'regret' pursuing criminal charges against him, the Court can conceive of no legitimate reason for Lazzaro to make such a threatening remark to an arresting officer," wrote Schiltz.

-Lazzaro argued he should be permitted to remain on lockdown at his high rise apartment in downtown Minneapolis, which was fitted with cameras.
-But U.S. Magistrate Judge Hildy Bowbeer denied the request, citing Lazzaro's wealth as a reason for him being a too much of a flight risk.
-Lazzaro has since been incarcerated at Sherburne County Jail.
+Lazzaro argued he should be permitted to remain on lockdown at his high-rise apartment in downtown Minneapolis, which was fitted with cameras.
+But U.S. Magistrate Judge Hildy Bowbeer denied the request, citing Lazzaro's wealth as a reason for him being too much of a flight risk.
+Lazzaro has since been incarcerated at Sherburne County jail.

 Schiltz's order disagreed with Bowbeer's reasoning for keeping Lazzaro detained, finding prosecutors did not adequately prove that no set of circumstances could reasonably assure Lazzaro's appearance in court to answer for his crimes.
 "The government has established little more than that Lazzaro is a wealthy man who is facing serious charges," wrote Schiltz.
 "Needless to say, those circumstances are not — in and of themselves — sufficient to justify the detention of Lazzaro" under the law.